XereoNet/SpaceGDN/README.md

 	GET /jar/1/build?order_by=last_updated&order_dir=DESC&where_value=last_updated&where_op=>&where_is=1384711375

 ##Paginated Results
 In order to prevent flooding, results are paginated automatically to 100 results.
-The number of pages is always returned in the response object (see above).
+Page information is always returned in the response object.
 Non-paginated results will simply display as having 1 page.
 Pages can be navigated to by passing the property `page` in the URL.
 For example:

 	GET /jar/1/build?page=10

+A page response object looks something like this.
+Properties are fairly self-explanitory:

+	{
+		pages: 42,
+		has_next: true,
+		has_prev: true,
+		current_page: 8,
+		total_items: 4244
+	}

 ##Requests